wp-plugins/leenkme/readme.txt

 Yes, there is not a GUI interface for this yet, but if your URL shortener has a basic REST API then you can use the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 1.3.11 =
+* Removed Google Buzz...
+Google has killed the Buzz API.

 = 1.3.10 =
 * The last fix for Portuguese characters broke Cyrillic characters.
 Completely rethought the whole process and added new code.